ebelingbarros/udacity_capstone_project/README.md

 ### 2. Exploratory Data Analysis

 The EDA Analysis permits some crucial conclusions.
 As can be seen in the graph below, for the vast majority of data points the Adjusted net income in US$ million has been small.
 It is also noteworthy that there are more companies with a negative one than a slightly smaller than average one, which reflects the fact that the period in consideration has been of economic crisis.
+Another possible conclusion is that Brazilian companies from Exame's ranking are generally small in terms of Adjusted Net Income in US$ million.

 <p align="center">
   <img width="80%" height="100%" src="https://github.com/ebelingbarros/udacity_capstone_project/blob/main/figure1.png">
 </p>

 As suggested by the Graph below, the fact that the EBITDA in US$ million has been low or negative for most companies reflects that this is a period of crisis.
+Again, this also might be interpreted of a marker of the companies' small relative size.

 <p align="center">
   <img width="80%" height="100%" src="https://github.com/ebelingbarros/udacity_capstone_project/blob/main/figure2.png">